Customer Disruption Management Handling

 Firstly we conducted interviews with our internal team (Customer Service at tiket.com), who handle customer requests, complaints, and inquiries, to better understand the most common user issues.

-Here are the key findings we got during the interviewed :
+Here are the key findings we got during the interview:

 - Hotel overbooking issues.